mager-m/ietf-tcp-research-project/tcp-plugin-qnx/README.md

 # TCP Plugin QNX

-This folder contains the IETF TCP plugin prototype for the QNX operating system (coming soon).
+This folder contains the IETF TCP plugin prototype for the QNX operating system.

 The implementation is based on the YANG-based configuration manager [Clixon](https://github.com/clicon/clixon).